thamaranga/spring-boot-security/README.md

 # spring-boot-security
-This sample project which demonstrates how to use spring security with spring boot.
+This sample project demonstrates how to use spring security with spring boot.
 Here inside HomeController there are several get mappings  as '/', '/user' and '/admin'.
 /  mapping can be accessed by any user authority.
 /user mapping can be only accesed by users who has ROLE_USER authority.